 A well-defined KPI is one that stands the test of time.
 Being SMART, as mentioned in Lesson 1, will help with this.
 The truth is that a well-defined KPI is structured and incorporates feedback from multiple areas of your business.

 Cookie-cutter KPIs are a good starting point.
 But a KPI must address the unique challenges and opportunities of your business.
-Your unique KPIs should to be a window into your current performance as it relates to your performance objectives.
+Your unique KPIs should be a window into your current performance as it relates to your performance objectives.

 KPIs often fail when they’re ill-defined.
 The most common pitfall at the definition stage is defining your organization's KPIs without outside feedback.
 A KPI should be recognizable and properly communicated outside of your business unit or department.
-And of course achieving your KPI target should have a clear and measurable impact on the business.
+And, of course, achieving your KPI target should have a clear and measurable impact on the business.